Jump to section

 2. Number and type of grievances reported with associated impacts related to a salient human rights issue in the reporting period and an explanation on type of impacts.

-3. Number and percentage of operations and suppliers considered to have significant risk for incidents of child labour, forced or compulsory labour.
+3. Number and percentage of operations and suppliers considered to have significant risk for incidents of child labor, forced or compulsory labor.
 Such risks could emerge in relation to:

 1. type of operation (such as manufacturing plant) and type of supplier; and